 BNC and ZDMC entered into various sales agreements with different customers to sell and deliver nickel laterite ores.
 The selling price of the nickel laterite ores depends on its ore grading.
 The sales agreements are subject to price adjustments depending on the final nickel and moisture content agreed by both parties.
 BNC exported a total of 0.4 million wet metric tons (WMT), 1.1 million WMT and 1.1 million WMT in 2022, 2021 and 2020, respectively.
-ZDMC, on the other hand, exported a total of 1.1 million WMT, 0.9 million WMT and 0.5 million WMT in 2022, 2021 and 2020, respectively.
+ZDMC, on the other hand, exported a total of 1.1 million WMT, 0.9 million WMT and 0.5 million WMT in 2022, 2021 and 2020, respectively, upon lifting of suspension order in 2019.